Informing Research Participants about the Processing of Their Personal Data

 - Research participant's explicit consent.
 The difference here to the consent used as a general legal basis for processing personal data is that, in addition to the general requirements for valid consent, the consent has to be explicit.

 - Processing is necessary for scientific research purposes in the public interest.
-This exemption requires a basis in either EU law or national legislation.
-According to section 6, subsection 1, paragraph 7 of the Finnish Data Protection Act, the special categories of personal data can be processed for scientific or historical research or statistical purposes.
+According to section 6, subsection 1, paragraph 7 of the Finnish Data Protection Act, the restriction on processing special categories of personal data is not applied for scientific or historical research or statistical purposes.

 As part of the information provided to research participants, they shall be informed about the legal basis on which the processing of their personal data is based.
 The provision of information shall include a general legal basis for processing personal data, and, if special categories of personal data are processed in the research, the specific case relied on for processing the special categories of personal data shall also be indicated.
 A solution could be to add a paragraph of the following type as part of the information: